-That insures it will pass as part of a move to accelerate the stalling Eleftheria (Freedom) vaccination scheme that has seen only about half the country's population of some 10.7 million people fully protected with two shots of most doses, apart from the single-shot US-made Johnson & Johnson version.
+The move comes with the so-called Eleftheria (Freedom) vaccination scheme stalling and about half the country's population of some 10.7 million people fully protected with two shots of most doses, apart from the single-shot US-made Johnson & Johnson.

 Tourists, Greeks and visitors can visit the islands only if they are vaccinated, have a negative PCR test or proof they have recovered from the Coronavirus but widespread defiance of what's left of measures from a lenient lockdown have seen the virus spreading on islands that were supposed to be safe oases.

 Even the major opposition SYRIZA is partially supporting vaccinations despite resistance in its ranks.